sanskaarz/LearnJS/README.md

     let popped = arr.pop()
     console.log(popped)                             // snskr

-6. arrName.shift()                         // removes first element of array
+6. arrName.shift()                         // removes first element of array, returns the removed element
-7. arrName.unshift()                       // add a new elemnt to array (at the beginning)
+7. arrName.unshift()                       // add a new elemnt to array (at the beginning), returns the new array length Example:- arrName = ["aa" , "bb" , 7] arrName.unshift("cc")

-    Example:-
-     arrName = ["aa" , "bb" , 7]
-     arrName.unshift("cc")